-This is a great time to travel if you are after lower rates and smaller crowds.
-The wet season (November to April) is the ideal time for bird watching as migratory birds will be visible.
-Even though this is the wet season, rain showers are usually very short and will not interrupt the activities of your day.
-But one thing to keep in mind is that whilst the Victoria Falls flow all year round on the Zimbabwe side, in Zambia the water flow can come to a halt during the months of October to December.
-If you are planning to see the waterfall in Zambia, be sure to plan your trip from January onwards.
+Zambia’s wet season runs from November through to April and is the perfect time to travel if you are on a budget and want smaller crowds.
+This is the perfect time of year for bird watching as many migratory birds will be visible.
+Although this is the ‘wet season’, rain showers in Zambia don’t usually last very long and they definitely would never interrupt the activities of your day.
+If you are looking to visit Victoria Falls during this time of year, you must remember that the water flow can come to a halt during the months of October to December so make sure to plan your trip from January onwards – and pack light waterproofs!

 We hope that you have enjoyed the blog and that you will consider when is best for you to travel and then book your safari – it is a once in a lifetime opportunity and not to be missed out on.